bcgsc/pori/docs/graphkb/scripting/snpsift.md

 python annotate_snpsift.py -h
 ```

-The output file will contain the variant name and the annotations pulled from GraphKB.
+The output file will contain the variant name and the annotations pulled from pori_python.graphkb.